buildwithcycy/openai-drivendata-challenge/README.md

 ## :eight_spoked_asterisk: Running this program

-1. Download the data for Borde Rural, Colombia which is available in this repository.
+1. Download the data for Borde Rural, Colombia which is available in this [Google Drive folder](https://drive.google.com/drive/folders/1aaBw9ImjmQ_WFaIIITBrgJtOSvgfh9tY?usp=sharing).
+Ensure the downloaded folder is named "borde_rural" and place it in the same folder as the rest of coding files that you got from this repository.
 2. Jupyter notebook Vs Source Code
   * Download the *aerial-imagery-notebook* and run the Jupyter notebook with Google Colab
   * Download the *aerial-imagery-source* and run the file "main" using an IDE or terminal.<br>